dongarnett/juniper_automation_scripts/README.md

 obtain and analyze system log message types present on a target device

 4. junos_syslog_check_multidut:
-junos_syslog_check: obtain and analyze system log message types on a list of target devices obtained from an external text file
+junos_syslog_check: obtain and analyze system log message types on a list of target devices obtained from an external user supplied text file

+5. junos_chassis_alarm_check_multidut:
+This tool checks for active chassis alarms across a list of target devices obtained from an external user supplied text file

+6. junos_core_dump_check_multidut:
+This tool checks for existing core dumps across a list of target devices obtained from an external user supplied text file

-5. juniper_automation_rtable_conv:
+7. juniper_automation_rtable_conv:
 determines the time it takes for routing tables (RIB/FIB) to converge after a fail trigger action is performed